Is Your New Cat Stalking You?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Ever have that feeling you’re being watched?
+Ever wonder why your cat follows you everywhere?
+Have that feeling you’re being watched?
 Wake to a furry figure towering over you?
 Do you have a mini-voyeur outside your shower or a judgmental little supervisor staring you down on every work call?
 Of course you do, if you have a cat.

 So, why is my cat following me?